jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 I don’t like the idea that you can be a 27-year-old, living at home, make terrible decisions and be devoid of any life skills, but call yourself an adult because you can drink and vote.
 Being an adult means more than just your age.

 I worked backward, thinking of the childish traits and habits I saw displayed by people who are legal adults.
 I also thought about the things that held me back from feeling like a full-grown, competent adult.

-The following lack of following six traits are the biggest markers of adulthood.
+The following are the 6 biggest markers of adulthood.
+If you're still doing any of these things, then you have a lot of work to do

 ## You don’t rely on your parents for anything